mikee47/ConfigDB/README.rst

 The code generator creates a default :cpp:class:`ConfigDB::Database` class.
 This can be overridden to customise loading/saving behaviour.

-The :cpp:method:`ConfigDB::Database::getReader` method is called to get a reader instance when saving a store.
+The :cpp:func:`ConfigDB::Database::getFormat` method is called to get the storage format for a given Store.
-A :cpp:class:`ConfigDB::Reader` instance has various methods for serialising database content.

-Similarly, :cpp:method:`ConfigDB::Database::getWriter` returns the writer instance for loading data into a store.
-A :cpp:class:`ConfigDB::Writer` instance has various methods for de-serialising database content.
+A :cpp:class:`ConfigDB::Format` implementation provides various methods for serializing and de-serializing database and object content.

-Currently only **json** is implemented - see :cpp:namespace:`ConfigDB::Json`.
+Currently only **json** is implemented - see :cpp:class:`ConfigDB::Json::Format`.
 Each store is contained in a separate file.
 The name of the store forms the JSONPath prefix for any contained objects and values.